dimigourz/fem_non_linear_diffusion_equation_/README.md

 ## Tasks

-- [ ] Improve documentation
+- [ ] Improve documentation.
-- [ ] Test convergence order with an exact solution
+- [ ] Test convergence order with an exact solution.
 - [ ] Fix the convolution term.